-Acne, blemishes, hyperpigmentation, and dryness are some things we try to steer clear of when it comes to our skin.
+Acne, blemishes, hyperpigmentation, and dryness are some things we try to steer clear of.
 It’s safe to say that everyone wants beautiful, healthy skin.
-What could be better than that?
 Unfortunately, there are skincare mistakes you can make that will keep you from achieving the skin you desire.

-I know I’m guilty of some of the mistakes I’ll be discussing in this post, but the good news is they can easily be fixed!
+I know I’m guilty of some of the skincare mistakes I’ll be discussing in this post, but the good news is they can easily be fixed!